 ‘Micro-credentials will provide industry with an opportunity to work with Tertiary Education providers and Industry Training Organisations to bring training related to new or in-demand jobs to market quickly.
 That’s good for employers to access the skills they need, and for providers to ensure they can respond to local demand.’

 So, what are they intended to encompass.
 According to the NZQA:

 At a minimum, micro-credentials will be subject to the same requirements as training schemes or assessment standards and will also be required to:

 While New Zealand may not be the first to introduce micro-credentials, I do believe that the systemisation of the process and formal regulation of these credentials is something to brag about.
-If you want to learn more, visit the NZQA website and read Micro-credentials system launched.
+If you want to learn more, visit the NZQA website and read Micro-credentials.
 You will also find links to the Minister’s announcement and the consultation that occurred.

 On another note, registrations are open for the AAIR Annual Forum, so be sure to secure your place!